-If you do not have lids available, parchment paper can be used.
+If you do not have lids available, parchment paper or plates can be used.
 I would not recommend placing wet apples directly onto a paper towel because the liquid can saturate the towel.

 You can use more than four liquids, just make sure to plan one lid and glass container per liquid.
 Water will be the control which also needs a lid and container.

 When I ran this experiment with my child, we used plain water as the control apple.
 However, I noticed the apple left out without being dipped into the water showed more signs of browning.

 I recommend leaving a slice out on the table that never is dipped into a liquid.
 Kids can compare the results to that apple as well!